 Whether you go to inpatient or outpatient treatment is up to you.
 However, your doctor in detox will likely make a recommendation of which level of care might be the most effective for you.
 If it’s at all possible, you should follow that advice.
 Drug and alcohol addiction treatment provides hope, structure, and the tools you need to enjoy a fulfilling drug-free life.
 With willingness and support, you can change the course of your life for the better.

-Finding the right drug and alcohol treatment facility and programs is important to the success of your recovery.
-It’s always best to choose a center based on your individual needs.
+Finding the right drug and alcohol treatment facility or detox program in Orange County is important to the success of your recovery.
+It’s always best to choose a detox center based on your individual needs.
 It may take some research and some phone calls to find the best fit for you.
-Here are some questions you should ask or lookup as part of your research to narrow down your list of rehabs:
+Here are some questions you should ask or lookup as part of your research to narrow down your list of drug or alcohol detox centers in Orange County:

-These questions should help you narrow down your list of potential rehabs so you can make the right choice for your program.
+These questions should help you narrow down your list of potential residential treatment center so you can make the right choice for your program.

-Several factors affect the cost of drug and alcohol rehab.
+Several factors affect the cost of drug and alcohol rehab centers.
 The type of program you choose, how long it is, the level of care, and the extra services or amenities that it offers will all have an impact on how much you pay.

 You may also talk with different drug and alcohol treatment centers to see if any will work on a sliding scale or if they offer scholarships or financial aid.
 Some treatment centers will allow you to make a payment plan so you can pay for your treatment in monthly payments after you complete the program.

-Failing the above, you can ask loved ones if they will help you pay the cost of rehab, or see if you can get a personal loan from your bank to pay for it.
+Failing the above, you can ask loved ones if they will help you pay the cost of rehab center, or see if you can get a personal loan from your bank to pay for it.

 True Life Recovery is a residential detoxification center in Orange County, California and we have created a very clinical but also comfortable treatment program for those new to sobriety to get started successfully on the path to long-term sobriety.

-At True Life Recovery, you will detox from drugs or alcohol safely with our caring staff of medical professionals and counselors there to help you every step of the way.
+At True Life Recovery in Orange County, you will detox from drugs or alcohol safely with our caring staff of medical professionals and counselors there to help you every step of the way.

-At True Life Recovery, our relapse prevention program will help you develop crucial skills while changing the areas of your life that will promote lifelong recovery.
+At True Life Recovery, our relapse prevention program in Orange County will help you develop crucial skills while changing the areas of your life that will promote lifelong recovery.

-True Life Recovery offer case management to ensure that you have the support you need through your entire journey from treatment, recovery, and prevention.
+True Life Recovery in Orange County offer case management to ensure that you have the support you need through your entire journey from treatment, recovery, and prevention.

 Answer: Addiction is a complicated, irrational and multi-faceted disease.
 Addiction is a chronic disease of the brain that is persisting, recurring and difficult to stop.